 I have a hard time whining about a cold.
 It’s really, really tempting to but I know there are so many worse illnesses I could be dealing with other than the common cold.
 I try hard to be thankful that it’s just a cold.

 And it’s not so much the cold itself that bothers me.
 It’s the congestion I can’t stand.
 I just want to be able to breathe!
 (Is that too much to ask?)

-But for others in my family, it’s the sore throat that drives them up the wall with irritation.
+But for others in my family, it’s a sore throat that drives them up the wall with irritation.
 They beg and plead for cough drops!
 But I have a little problem where cough drops are confused with candy.
 So when I make fresh Horehound Cough Drops each fall, they’ve often disappeared by the time the first illness strikes.

 And it happens like magic.
 No one did it, no one saw it.